House of Cotoner: Settlement in Majorca

 Location of the Kingdom of Majorca in relation to the other territories that comprised the Crown of Aragon in the 15th century.

 Bernardo Cotoner is first documented in the Kingdom of Majorca when setting up a "beneficio" for the Parish of Santa Eulalia and then again on 1363, acquiring a farmhouse ("alqueria") in Valldemossa.
 On July 23, 1370 Letters patent were issued by Peter IV of Aragon confirming tax exception as well as their nobility for them participants in the conquest and his successors.

 His son Nicolas Cotoner y Genovard had three sons: Nicolas, Bernardo y Gabriel Cotoner y Saguals, setting up three distinct branches.
 Bernardo Cotoner y Saguals earned on July 18, 1463, for his merits and services, privilege for perpetuity in the "braç militar" of the Kingdom of Mallorca.

 Coat of Arms of Raphael y Nicolas Cotoner, Grand Masters of the Order of Malta in the 17th century.
-Chapel of Saint George, or the Langue of Aragon, Saint John's Co-Cathedral, in the island of Malta.
+Chapel of Saint George, or the Langue of Aragon, St John's Co-Cathedral, in the island of Malta.

 It will be however, the great-grandson of Nicolas Cotoner y Saguals, Antonio Cotoner y Vallobar who will effectively consolidate the influence of the family.
 Antonio had been acting in the Res publica of his country, having demonstrated special talents and deserving the trust of the sworn representatives of the city and the Kingdom of Majorca to perform an important commission.
 Perpetual privilege was issued in October 18, 1569 effectively knighted 1572 by Philip II of Spain.

 Of special relevance, is the historic and close relationship of this family with the Knights Hospitaller also known as Order of Malta with the ascension of Raphael and Nicolas Cotoner to the sovereign dignity of Grand Masters.